FELLOWS & OBSERVERS

 Fluency in spoken and written English;

 It is the Fellow’s responsibility to investigate and obtain any applicable Visa or other licensure requirements for the United States; foreign national, permanent resident, refugee or asylee must provide proof of resident alien status and have the legal right to work in the United States.
-Please include copies of any such paperwork if necessary in your application documents;
+Please include copies of any such paperwork if necessary in your application documents; and

-- Maintain the highest standards and CEC reputation for compassion, expertise and interest in advancing the treatment and understanding of individuals with endometriosis from all socio-cultural-economic walks of life.
+Maintain the highest standards and CEC reputation for compassion, expertise and interest in advancing the treatment and understanding of individuals with endometriosis from all socio-cultural-economic walks of life.